jpic/bashworks/README.rst

 -------------

 To configure a module, call `conf modulename`.
 Don't forget to configure the configuration automagic module with `conf conf_auto`.

+It will propose to append a call to conf_auto_load_all to your .bashrc and conf_auto_save_all to your .bash_logout if it is not there.

 Standards
 =========